FusionAuth/fusionauth-site/site/learn/expert-advice/security/guide-to-user-data-security.md

 The second part of password security is using a complex hashing algorithm.
 As engineers, we are trained that performance is good.
 Things that run faster are better because the end-user doesn't have to wait.
 This is not the case for passwords.
 Instead, we actually want our password hashing algorithm to be as slow and complex as tolerable.

-{% include _image.html src="/assets/img/resources/guide/bitcoin-mining-farm.jpg" alt="Bitcoin Farm" class="img-thumbnail float-right ml-md-4" figure=true %}
+{% include _image.html src="/assets/img/resources/guide/bitcoin-mining-farm.jpg" alt="Bitcoin Farm" class="img-thumbnail img-fluid" figure=false %}

 The reason that slow algorithms are better is that it takes the computer time to generate the hash.
 This time makes brute-force attacks nearly impossible.
 Here's why.